adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 Progressive enhancement is not more work, it's less work.
 We don't have to endlessly play catch up with browsers.
 We don't have to give users a broken experience.

-Instead we can write backwards compatible and future proof code that creates robust and inclusive experiences for everyone.
+Instead we can write backwards-compatible and future-proof code that creates robust and [inclusive experiences](/articles/designing-inclusively) for everyone.

 <!--